 Skip advert

 What does tyre tread do?

-Tyre tread is designed to disperse water from underneath the tyre.
-As a wheel rotates, the grooves in the tyre tread act like a pump, sucking water away from the contact patch - effectively drying the road surface so that the rubber on the tyre can grip onto it more effectively.
+Tyre treads are designed to disperse water from underneath the tyre.
+As a wheel rotates, the grooves in the tyre tread act like a pump, sucking water away from the contact patch.
+This process effectively dries the road surface so that the rubber on the tyre can grip onto it more effectively.
 A tyre in good condition can move around 15 litres of water every second.

-A reduced level of tread reduces the tyre’s ability to do this.
-Because the tyre can only grip the road, and not displace the water on its surface, you run the risk of aquaplaning in wet conditions – that means literally skimming on the water trapped between the tyre and the road surface.
-If this happens, you could be unable to steer or brake.
+When your tyre treads are worn down, they can’t perform this process as effectively.
+If your tyres are struggling to displace the water on the road’s surface, you run the risk of aquaplaning in wet conditions – that means literally skimming on the water trapped between the tyre and the road surface.
+If this happens, you could be unable to steer or brake, greatly increasing the risk of an accident.
 Tyres kept in good condition with plenty of tread depth, can prevent this dangerous situation.

+Skip advert